ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 When a User decides to post a Cheep the Chirp.Web service will forward the request to the database Chrip.db.
 This is done by using the method AddCheep(username, message).
-Finally the Chirp.db will store the new message and completes
+Then the Chirp.db will store the new message and completes

+Finally, the Chirp.Web will refresj the site by sending an updated site view back to the User, reflecting the newly added cheep.

 ## Process